Code of Conduct Policy

 (k) Producing excessive noise separate from an authorized Library program.

-Examples (include but are not limited to): loud talking, singing, whistling, playing a musical instrument or portable audio player; prolonged ringing of any portable instrument; crying children for an extended period; loud headphones.
+Examples (include but are not limited to): loud talking, cursing, singing, whistling, playing music; prolonged ringing of any mobile device; crying children for an extended period; loud headphones.

 (l) Bringing animals or pets into the Library separate from authorized programs, with the exception of service animals.